emanuelpina/emanuelpina.pt/content/posts/nginx-installation-on-ubuntu.md

 }
 ```

-Test to make sure that there are no syntax errors in the Nginx files:
+Test to make sure that there are no syntax errors in your Nginx files:
 ```plain
 # sudo nginx -t
 ```

-And if there aren’t any problems, restart Nginx to enable our changes:
+And if there aren’t any problems, restart Nginx to enable the changes:
 ```plain
 # sudo systemctl reload nginx
 ```